nidder/Portfolio/README.md

-# Responsive Web Development
+# Nida's Portfolio

-All web design projects completed as part of the Responsive web design certification.
+Portfolio page completed as part of the Responsive web design certification by Free Code Camp.

-These include: A survery page, product landing page, personal branding page